paopre/Spontini/documentation/miscellaneous.md

 ![img](images/midiInput.gif)

 Accidentals are written as sharp: you can swap them to flat (or from flat to sharp) by selecting the corresponding notes with the mouse (or by placing the cursor inside them) and then pressing **Ctrl + b** keys.
 The MIDI input feature uses Web MIDI API, and it works natively on Chrome.
-On Firefox, Web MIDI API is not supported natively, but there are some addons for enabling it, like **this one[https://addons.mozilla.org/en-US/firefox/addon/web-midi-api/]**.
+On Firefox, Web MIDI API is not supported natively, but there are some addons for enabling it, like **[this one](https://addons.mozilla.org/en-US/firefox/addon/web-midi-api/)**.
 On Windows, and probably on macOS too, a running virtual loopback MIDI program is required too, in order to make Web MIDI API work.
-There are some free programs for creating a virtual MIDI cable: just pick and run one of them, then visit **THIS[https://www.onlinemusictools.com/webmiditest/]** page, for example, for checking if the MIDI input works correctly on your browser.
+There are some free programs for creating a virtual MIDI cable: just pick and run one of them, then visit **[THIS](https://www.onlinemusictools.com/webmiditest/)** page, for example, for checking if the MIDI input works correctly on your browser.

 ### MIDI VLC PLUGIN